 Mini Sluggers T-Ball, sponsored by Summit Homes, will run for six weeks with separate leagues on Tuesday and Thursday evenings.
 Mini Sluggers gives kids the opportunity to participate in a summer t-ball league while teaching them basic fundamentals through practice and games.
 Foam bats and balls must be used in this league and will be provided for each team.
 Teams will be formed at random.
 View dates, costs and register here.
 Volunteer coaches are needed!
 Email Jacob Perkins if interested.

 Parent and Child Blastball

 Is your child too young for Mini Sluggers?
-This is an early chance for your 3-year-old to learn about baseball and softball with the comfort of their parent.
+This is an early chance for him or her to learn about baseball and softball with the comfort of you as their partner.
 Each participant will complete drills with a parent/guardian.
-The fee is $24 and includes a t-shirt.
-Register
+View dates, costs and register here.

 Fall Girls Recreational Softball League

 Girls in 1st through 7th grades for the 2023-2024 school year are eligible to play in the Fall league.
 The league will be a shortened eight-game season.
 Games will be played on Monday and Thursday nights.
 Practices will begin at the end of August with games beginning in September.
 Teams will be formed at random.
 View dates, costs and register here.
 Volunteer coaches are needed!
 Email Jacob Perkins if interested.

 Fall Softball Camp offers a unique perspective about softball with high-quality coaching from Northwest High’s head varsity softball coach Carrie Eby and Northwest High School softball players!
 Participants must bring their own glove, helmet and bat.
 Practices will cover throwing progressions, infield/outfield drills, hitting drills, base-running and confidence development.
 View dates, costs and register here.

 Future Aces Golf Camp